 This course prepares candidates for the AQA Mathematics AS level syllabus 5366, for examination in 2017 and later years.
 Most candidates will then study the A2 syllabus 6366.
 The full Advanced level qualification comprises AS and A2.
 We have chosen this syllabus as it is the most suited for distance learning.

 Assessment is by three written papers for the AS level and three written papers for the A2 level.There is no coursework.

-Alongside our usual entry requirement of 4 GCSEs or IGCSEs at grade A to C, you are expected to have a knowledge of mathematics up to a good ‘O’ level, GCSE or IGCSE standard in order to study this course.
+Alongside our usual entry requirement of 4 GCSEs or IGCSEs at grade C/4 or above, you are expected to have a knowledge of mathematics up to a good ‘O’ level, GCSE or IGCSE standard in order to study this course.
 Just a mere pass is not usually a sufficient basis on which to progress to ‘A’ level.
 In particular you are expected to have a good grasp of algebra — equations, factors, fractions, and, especially, the manipulation of formulae.